This page will provide any updated information on the current COVID-19 situation. We appreciate your patience during this time!

 - The building will continue to be cleaned daily.

-- If you are planning to leave the building for the lockdown please inform a member of staff and let us know when you return.
+- If you are planning to leave the building throughout the lockdown please inform a member of staff and let us know when you return.

 - We will not be running engagement and programmes face-to-face during lockdown.